jnspascual/Pascual_Experiment3/README.md

 **Python code:**

       import pandas as pd _#Access the Pandas library_

       cars = pd.read_csv('cars.csv') _#Load the .csv file into a DataFrame called 'cars'_

       cars _#Display the DataFrame 'cars'_

       print("First five rows of the resulting cars:") _#Present a statement introducing the first 5 rows of the DataFrame_

       print(cars.head()) _#Display the first 5 rows of the DataFrame 'cars'_

       print("Last five rows of the resulting cars:") _#Present a statement introducing the last 5 rows of the DataFrame_

       print(cars.tail()) _#Display the last 5 rows of the DataFrame 'cars'_

 ##

 **Progress Tracker:**

-Semptember 17, 2024: Created the repository, created the Python program for Problem 1, and submitted through Canvas.
+September 17, 2024: Created the repository, created the Python program for Problem 1, and submitted through Canvas.
+September 18, 2024: Edited the code